 The card catalogue is from a local university.
 I’m so lucky to have it to store my smaller items.
 It’s so useful!

 For larger storage, Hubs built me an expanse of Ikea cabinets that runs the full length of the sewing room.
 You might think we went to great expense to buy new, but again, we were savvy about repurposing.
 While we purchased the interiors, all the doors were found online.
 If you’re interested in how I planned this storage solution, you can also see all the details of how I designed it specifically for my craft room using Ikea’s Pax Planner.

 Above the doors is a vintage street sign we found on one of our antiquing treks while in the U.S. Where it hangs faces north and it just so happens that my MIL grew up on North street so the find was a perfect fit on so many levels – not to mention that it looks great!
 The pocket doors seamlessly close off the sewing room which backs onto Hubs’ man cave.

 I’m still undecided about what colour to paint the pocket doors!
 I’ve narrowed it down to four colours.
 The orange is more ‘burnt’ than shown below and the blue is a historic colour with grey undertones.
-The other option is to paint them white to match the Ikea cabinets or maybe even a soft black, but those might be a bit too neutral for my taste!
+The other options are white to match the Ikea cabinets or a soft black, but those are a bit too neutral for my taste!
 The colour has to work with the man cave too; any of these colours would work.
 Let me know which colour you’d choose in the comments section.

 I’ll likely add in a few throw rugs here and there; especially in the sewing room so I can freely roll the chairs around without dinging up the wood floors.